Perspective | Bomb threats damage us, even when nothing explodes

 “This has to stop.”

 Police have arrested a 16-year-old from Southeast D.C. for the calls.
-No Attomwaffen involved.
+No Atomwaffen involved.
 Seems as though it was one of those old-fashioned, pull the fire drill to get out of school thing a kid did for his friends.

-“I’ve always subscribed to the theory that bombers bomb and threateners threaten,” Robert Mueck, director of public safety at St. John’s College in Maryland and a member of the International Association of Campus Law Enforcement Administrators’ Domestic Preparedness Committee, told The Washington Post.
+“I’ve always subscribed to the theory that bombers bomb and threateners threaten,” said Robert Mueck, director of public safety at St. John’s College in Maryland and a member of the International Association of Campus Law Enforcement Administrators’ Domestic Preparedness Committee, told The Washington Post.
 Calling in a bomb threat is “more of a nuisance crime,” he said, “like back in high school, kids pulling a fire alarm to get out of an exam.”

 That doesn’t fly today.
 No matter what kind of situation a kid is in.
 That prank is gone forever in America.
 Because the “all clear” never means the physical threat of violence is over as the pervasive rot of racism continues to fester in our society.